-A course dropped before midterm is not included on grade reports or transcripts.
-If a student withdraws after midterm, a notation of W is recorded.
+A course dropped within two weeks of registration day (one week in the summer term) is not included on grade reports or transcripts.
+If a student withdraws after the first two weeks and two weeks before the end of the term (one week in the summer term), a notation of W is recorded.